First, what is wolt

 What may cause the problem ?

-When I was researching what could cause users to miss messages for them in the system during usage, I decided to focus my search on cognitive psychology studies and existing research in the user experience field.
-Among other things, I recalled from the cognitive psychology courses I took during my degree that humans (users) often scan text rather than reading it thoroughly.
+When researching what could cause users to miss messages in the system during usage, the focus shifted to cognitive psychology studies and existing research in the user experience field.
+Among other findings, cognitive psychology courses from university education revealed that humans (users) often scan text rather than reading it thoroughly.

 Scanning patterns -